 Frustrating experiences — Anyone dealing with a contact center would recall at least one such experience where they have had to painstakingly repeat the same information during multiple handoffs.
 Multi-channel touchpoints further amplify the frustration, eventually leading to customer attrition.
 In contrast, good customer experiences increase loyalty, reduce costs, and ultimately translate to increased revenues.

 Considerations for Successful Omni-Channel Implementation

 Most companies already offer a variety of service channels.
 But poor customer tracking across channels translates into businesses losing valuable information on customer wants, needs and behavior.
 Omni-channel is interpreting the journey through the eyes of the consumer, so that they take away an experience that is consistent, integrated and seamless.
 However, for its successful implementation, businesses need to consider the following points.

 At the outset, businesses must conduct research and survey customers to figure out their preferred options.
-Then find a communication platform that not only offers multiple channels and switching between them, but also automation and cross- channel integration, including APIs.
+Then the task is to find a communication platform that not only offers multiple channels and the capability to switch between them, but also offers automation and cross-channel integration, including APIs.

 Usually, in most companies, customer data collected in different departments stays in different departments, creating a fractured customer experience.
 When planning an omni-channel implementation, companies must aim at storing data in a consolidated repository where everyone can access the same information, ensuring a smooth handoff irrespective of the channel the customer uses.

 Technological Options for Omni-channel